pedronachtigall/ToxCodAn/Guide/README.md

 -   Download the SwissprotDB from the NCBI ftp site (<a href="ftp://ftp.ncbi.nlm.nih.gov/blast/db/swissprot.tar.gz" class="uri">ftp://ftp.ncbi.nlm.nih.gov/blast/db/swissprot.tar.gz</a>).
     Decompress it `tar -xvf swissprot.tar.gz`.
--   If the user wants, more than one proteinDB can be set in the `-b` option by using a comma “,” separating the DBs (e.g., path/to/db1,path/to/db2,…,path/to/dbn).
+-   If the user wants, more than one proteinDB can be set in the `-d` option by using a comma “,” separating the DBs (e.g., path/to/db1,path/to/db2,…,path/to/dbN).
 -   (Optionally) Download the desired BUSCO models [here](https://busco.ezlab.org/busco_v4_data.html) and decompress the odb with `tar -xvf busco_odb.tar.gz`